01 of 07

 Cut the Plate Off the Bat

 If you are planning on trimming the bottom of the plate when it is leather hard, do not worry about trimming excess material away at this point.
 You are more likely to damage the rim by doing so.
 If you are not planning on trimming the plate later, trim away the excess now using a wooden trimming tool, but be very careful and work slowly.

 Cutting the plate off the bat can be problematic.
 For the best results, use a cut-off wire or line that has a wooden handle at each end.
 Wrap the wire around the handles until you have just enough line to go from side to side of the plate, plus two inches.

-You will be cutting from the side opposite from you, moving toward you.
+You will be cutting from the side opposite of you, moving toward you.
 Set the wire on the bat with it pulled as taut as possible between your thumbs.
-On the photograph, you can see how much pressure I have on my thumbs, both outward and downward.
+On the photograph, you can see how much pressure is on the thumbs, both outward and downward.
 Keep as much tension on the wire as possible throughout this step.

 By pulling the cut-off wire only halfway toward you and then back the way it came, you are less likely to inadvertently raise the wire off the bat as you come closer into your body.Continue to 6 of 7 below.

 Do any slip trailing or other slip decorating before moving the plate's bat to the drying rack.
 (Most techniques using slip work better if the slip is applied while the clay is still damp.
 When using a commercial underglaze, check the manufacturer's directions on how to apply.)
 If you are doing stamping, dry the plates for a time until they have stiffened up to a soft leather-hard.

 Dry plates very slowly.
 After moving the bat to a shelf, cover the wet plate very loosely with a light plastic sheet—you want the plastic to touch the plate as little as possible, if at all.
 Plastic grocery bags and dry cleaner bags work well for this.